 Elizabeth stole a glance up at him.
 Knowing this man had guardianship of his sister made her feel even more sorry for the young girl.
 She could not imagine how much influence he likely exerted over her life.

 “Does she give you many worries or is she exceedingly obedient to your wishes?”

 Darcy did not answer immediately.

 Finally, he said, “She has… she gives us no worries.”
 He drew in a deep breath.
-“Can you give any other recommendations for places to walk in the area?”
+“Since you live around here and enjoy walking, can you give any other recommendations for places to walk in the area?”